JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 {% image "assets/img/posts/synthesis/2025-03-01-fm-synthesis/SimpleFMInstrument.png", "Simple FM instrument diagram with 2 oscillators: one modulator and one carrier." %}
 _Figure {% increment figureId20250301  %}.
 Simple FM instrument._

+Each box with a sine symbol inside is an oscillator.
+The plus "+" in a circle denotes sample-wise signal summation.

 ## Simple FM Spectrum

 Although the spectrum of FM synthesis is quite complex, its structure is very straightforward.
 The partials are centered around the carrier frequency $f_C$ and spaced by the modulator frequency $f_M$.